 An assessment was made to identify key threats and vulnerabilities to the vehicle ecosystem, and then identified the key mitigations that are required to reduce or minimise them.
 It is by intent that the outcome does not prescribe specific technical solutions (although they may be cited as examples).
 The key mitigations were then presented as principles.

 A threat analysis was undertaken according the state-of-the-art.
-A list of threats was identified from multiple sources (refer to Annex 4).
+A list of threats was identified from multiple sources (refer to Annex D).
 The resulting list is not to be considered exhaustive but is highly illustrative of possible cyber threats posed to the vehicle ecosystem.
 It considers how these threats may be manifested and specific examples of how they might affect a vehicle.

 The threats were clustered based on sharing similar characteristics, and for the clusters a list of mitigations were identified.
 These provide one or more ways that the threat examples identified could be mitigated.
-A number of reference documents were used to identify these mitigations (refer to Annex 4).
+A number of reference documents were used to identify these mitigations (refer to Annex D).
 The mitigations were defined as principles that need to be achieved; in some cases specific solutions are provided as examples of how the principles might be achieved but there is no intention these should be incorporated into regulation.

 Definitions (and abbreviations)